The Conscience Code

 Lead With Your Values.
 Advance Your Career

-A fast-track colleague is elbowing their way up the corporate ladder in your organization by faking their sales reports.
-Your entrepreneur boss asks you to lie to would-be investors.
-Your team leader is sexually harassing a summer intern.
-What should you do?
+What should you do when you discover that a fast-track colleague is elbowing their way up the corporate ladder in your department by faking their sales reports?
+How about if your entrepreneur boss asks you to lie to would-be investors or your team leader is sexually harassing a summer intern?
 Nobody prepared you for this part of professional life.
 You face a gut-wrenching choice: “go along to get along” or risk your job by speaking up for what you know is right.
 Conscience or career?

 At the Wharton School, MBA students have shared all these stories, and many more, with award-winning Professor G. Richard Shell.
 They are not alone.
 Surveys show that more than 40% of employees report seeing ethical misconduct at work, and most fail to report it—killing office morale and allowing the wrong people to set the example.

 Shell created The Conscience Code to point to a better path: recognize that these conflicts are coming, learn to spot them, then follow a research-based, step-by-step approach for resolving them skillfully.
 By committing to the Code, you can replace regret with long-term career success as a leader of conscience.